Toothpaste tube theory: Applications of the theory

 In labor law, the toothpaste tube theory means employer and employee relations are always under pressure.

 In economics, the toothpaste tube theory may be applied to, for instance, exports.
 Under this formulation, when home demand is squeezed, exports are extruded.

+In geography, the toothpaste tube theory can be used to explain the activity and behavior of glaciers with regards to their effect on the land via erosion.

 Other formulations

 Some versions of the toothpaste tube theory observe that there are diminishing returns.